snowflakedb/snowpark-python/docs/source/modin/performance.rst

 a lazy operator graph is built up and executed only when an output operation is called (e.g. printing the data, or persisting it to a table in Snowflake).
 This paradigm mirrors the Snowpark DataFrame paradigm, and enables larger queries to be optimized using Snowflake's SQL Query Optimizer.
-Certain workloads; however, can generate large operator graphs that include repeated, computationally expensive, subgraphs, that can introduce recomputations that impact performance.
+Certain workloads; however, can generate large operator graphs that include repeated, computationally expensive, subgraphs.
 Take the following code snippet as an example:

 .. code-block:: python